reefactor/brainfood_reference/README.md

 > If there is no further growth, then sunset is near
 > -- Seneca

+> Tension is who you think you should be.
+Relaxation is who you are
+> — Buddhist saying

 The drive for [Self-actualization](https://en.wikipedia.org/wiki/Self-actualization) depends on [basic bodily and ego needs - physiological, safety, belonging and social esteem](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs) needs been fulfilled